-Completion of the following courses results in an associate degree and meets the general core requirements at all Idaho public universities.
-The suggested coursework normally fulfills the first half of baccalaureate degree requirements in Biology, Botany, or Zoology.
-Course selection should be tailored to match requirements defined by intended transfer institutions.
+Completion of the following courses results in an associate of science degree with an area of emphasis in Biology, Botany, and Zoology.
+The required coursework normally fulfills the first half of baccalaureate degree requirements in Biology, Botany, or Zoology.
+Course selection should be tailored to match requirements defined by intended transfer institution.